4MR4N11/printf/README.md

 The source code for the custom printf function is organized as follows:

 - `_printf.c`: contains the implementation for the custom printf function
-- `_print_bin.c`: contains the implementation for printing unsigned integers in binary format
+- `_put_bin.c`: contains the implementation for printing unsigned integers in binary format
-- `_print_num.c`: contains the implementation for printing decimal and integer values
+- `_put_num.c`: contains the implementation for printing decimal and integer values
 - `_put_X.c`: contains the implementation for printing unsigned integers in uppercase hexadecimal format
 - `_put_x.c`: contains the implementation for printing unsigned integers in lowercase hexadecimal format
 - `_putstr.c`: contains the implementation for printing null-terminated strings
+- `_put_o.c`: Function that prints an unsigned integer in octal format.
 - `main.h`: contains the function prototypes and necessary header files.

 ## Usage